DirkBrand/protobuf-code-formatter/README.md

 Install the tool, then run the following on the command-line:

-`$ protofmt -r=true -proto_path='path' -exclude_dirs='list of paths' 'path of directory to format`
+`$ protofmt -r=true -proto_path='path' -exclude_path='list of paths' 'path of directory to format`

 `-r` is a flag indicating whether to format the directory recursively or not.
 `-proto_path` is used to provide the location of all dependencies.
-`-exlude_dirs` is used to provide a colon separated list of paths of directories that should not be formatted.
+`-exlude_path` is used to provide a colon separated list of paths of directories that should not be formatted.

 The command will format and override all `.proto` files in the provided directory (not including the excluded directories).